Beijing–Zhangjiakou Railway

 The railway formally opened in 1909, with a total length of 201.2 km.
 Starting from Liucun Village in Fengtai, it connected Beijing to Zhangjiakou via the Guan’gou Valley with 14 stations, 4 tunnels and 125 bridges.
 In 1912, four stations with passing loops were built in the Guan’gou section.
 The railway was merged into Beijing-Suiyuan Railway in 1916, and later into Beijing-Baotou Railway after the founding of People's Republic of China (PRC).

 The rail tracks located within the city area of Beijing were gradually dismantled to meet the need of urban traffic.
-In 1995, the former Xizhimen Station (西直门站) was designated as Major Historical and Cultural Site of Beijing, and in 2013, the section between Nankou (南口) and Badaling (八达岭) was listed as Major Historical and Cultural Site Protected at the National Level.
+In 1995, the former Xizhimen Station was designated as a Major Historical and Cultural Site of Beijing, and in 2013, the section between Nankou and Badaling was listed as Major Historical and Cultural Site Protected at the National Level.

 History

 Background

-In late 19th century, railway and mining became targets of Western powers in their colonial endeavours in China.
-In 1895, the Guangxu Emperor issued an imperial edict, claiming to carry out a national reform through a variety of measures, where railway construction was considered a top priority.
+In the late 19th century, railways and mining became a focus for Western powers in their colonial endeavours in China.
+In 1895, the Guangxu Emperor issued an imperial edict, claiming to carry out a national reform through a variety of measures, of which railway construction was considered a top priority.
 Britain and Russia thus began competing for the power to build railways in North China, but the Qing government rejected both of them in 1898.
-Around a year later in 1899, Kinder, the British engineer-in-chief of the Imperial Railways of North China (关内外铁路), carried out preliminary surveying in areas between Beijing and Zhangjiakou, and this led to the rivalry between Britain and Russia for the control of Inner Mongolia.
-Russia made a request to the Qing government for approval of building the railway, but was refused by the latter.
+Around a year later, in 1899, Kinder, the British engineer-in-chief of the Imperial Railways of North China (关内外铁路), carried out preliminary surveying in areas between Beijing and Zhangjiakou, and that led to the rivalry between Britain and Russia for the control of Inner Mongolia.
+Russia made a request to the Qing government for approval to build the railway, but was refused.

-On June 1, 1899, Russia forced the Qing government to make a commitment that it would consult Russia or Russian companies beforehand in the case that companies from any third country wanted to build railways in the north of Beijing or Northeast China.
+On June 1, 1899, Russia forced the Qing government to make a commitment that it would consult Russia or Russian companies beforehand in the event that companies from any third country wanted to build railways in the north of Beijing or Northeast China.

-After the Siege of the International Legations, the Qing government signed with Britain Regulations on Britain Returning the Imperial Railways of North China (《英国交还铁路章程》) and Regulations on Following the Returning of the Imperial Railways of North China (《关内外铁路交还以后章程》), which excluded any third country from building railways in areas within 80 miles in the north and south of the Shanhai Pass and between Fengtai and the Great Wall in the north.
-This caused objection of Russia and France, which made representations to the Qing government on the latter Regulations.
-Ultimately, it was agreed that no foreign capital shall be used to build railways in the north of Beijing, including the railway between Beijing and Zhangjiakou, and neither the railways, if built, nor the revenue made from the railways shall be transferred to foreign countries as collateral.
+After the Siege of the International Legations, the Qing government and Britain signed Regulations on Britain Returning the Imperial Railways of North China (《英国交还铁路章程》) and Regulations on Following the Returning of the Imperial Railways of North China (《关内外铁路交还以后章程》), which excluded any third country from building railways in areas within 80 miles in the north and south of the Shanhai Pass and between Fengtai and the Great Wall in the north.
+That led to objections from Russia and France, which made representations to the Qing government about the latter Regulations.
+Ultimately, it was agreed that no foreign capital would be used to build railways in the north of Beijing, including the railway between Beijing and Zhangjiakou, and neither the railways, if built, nor the revenue made from the railways would be transferred to foreign countries as collateral.